 What currency will I need?

 The local currency is Dirhams.
-You will be able to use card or take out money in Marrakech, and Imlil but any further from there and you will need cash.
+You will be able to use your bank card and take out money in Marrakech and Imlil but outside of there you will need cash.

 How to get to you destination?